-- 2.113 GMCA is re-instating the expansion of access to level 3 units and combinations thereof for residents aged 19+ who are either unemployed or who are employed but who meet the low wage threshold. - 2.114 The level 3 units must not deliver a level 3 qualification in its own right. - 2.115 The level 3 units can be standalone, a combination of or be offered alongside another qualification (fully or co-funded via AEB).

-- 2.116 The level 3 units should not replicate existing level 3 units which may already be included in a qualification delivered alongside. - 2.117 Providers will be required to ensure if they intend to deliver this element, it must be included in their delivery plan and any agreement with the GMCA will be confirmed in writing. - 2.118 The impact of this change will be monitored and kept under review in the context of the priorities set out in GM's Local Industrial Strategy and skills gaps identified through work with employers in order to inform future funding policy.
+- 2.100 GMCA has expanded access to level 3 units and combinations thereof for residents aged 19+ who are either unemployed, economically inactive or who are employed but earn below the earnings threshold. - 2.101 The level 3 units must not deliver a level 3 qualification in its own right. - 2.102 The level 3 units can be standalone, a combination of or be offered alongside another qualification (fully or co-funded via ASF). - 2.103 The level 3 units should not replicate existing level 3 units which may already be included in a qualification delivered alongside. - 2.104 Providers will be required to ensure if they intend to deliver this element, it must be included in their delivery plan and any agreement with the GMCA will be confirmed in writing. - 2.105 The impact of this change will be monitored and kept under review in the context of the priorities set out by GMCA and skills gaps identified through work with employers in order to inform future funding policy.

-GM Level 3 Adult Offer
+GM Adult Skills Level 3